 This post may contain affiliate links.
 That just means that if you purchase something using a link I share, I get a percentage from that purchase.
 This helps me keep The Simply Organized Teacher going!
 You can read more in my disclosure policy.

-When I walk into a teachers classroom, one of the things I often notice that is missing is a routine to organize lesson plan materials for the upcoming week.
+When I walk into a teacher’s classroom, one of the things I often notice that is missing is a routine to organize lesson plan materials for the upcoming week.

-How I Organize Lesson Plan Materials
+How to Organize Lesson Plan Materials

-You can buy these drawers for a decent price off Amazon…and I highly recommend you get yourself a couple sets because you won’t be disappointed!
+You can buy these drawers for a decent price off Amazon…and I highly recommend you get yourself a couple of sets because you won’t be disappointed!

-This is a great routine to establish…when a paper comes in from the office, immediately put it in the “take home folder” and then pass it out at the end of the day.
+This is a great routine to establish…when a paper comes in from the office, immediately put it in the “take-home folder” and then pass it out at the end of the day.

 I am curious…Do you have a routine to organize your lesson plan materials?
 If so, how do you do it?
 Leave me a comment and let me know!